Can more than one artist apply per application?

-Applications are reviewed by a panel of US arts professionals.
+Applications are reviewed by an independent panel of artists, curators and arts administrators from across the United States including people who have experience working in the eligible region.
+Composition of the panel changes every year.
 The selection panel meets 8-10 weeks after the application deadline.
+Written material is sent to the panelists one month before the meeting.
+All work samples are reviewed during the 2-3 day meeting.
 Applications are evaluated according to the review criteria in the guidelines.
 (Back to Top)

 How much of my work sample will be seen or heard by the panel?

-Generally, panelists spend three to five minutes reviewing each set of work samples.
-Since many applications must be reviewed over a short period of time, it is important to choose your work samples carefully.
+Generally, panelists spend three to five minutes reviewing each work sample.
+Since many applications are reviewed in a short period of time, it is important to choose your work samples carefully.
 Video clips should be limited to the most relevant segments, and/or specific time cues should be provided in your work sample descriptions.
 (Back to Top)

-What information should I send about my colleague in the US?
+What information should I send about my international colleague?

 You must send a resume or organizational description.
 You should also send a work sample, in the case of an individual artist, or, in the case of organizations, catalogues or brochures.
 (Back to Top)